psxdev/ps4link/README.md

  3) PS4link

-  Customize your ip configuration if you need

   ```
   cd /usr/local/ps4dev/git
   git clone http://github.com/psxdev/ps4link
   cd ps4link
   ```
-  compile and instal libdebugnet it will let udp logging to your elfs:
+  compile and instal libdebugnet it will let to use udp logging to your own elf files and libraries:

   ```
   cd libdebugnet